Lorazepam 2mg: Uses, Benefits, and Precautions

 - Helps reduce overall stress and anxiety levels

-- Dialectical Behavior Therapy (DBT):
+- Dialectical Behaviour Therapy (DBT):

-- Combines cognitive-behavioral techniques with mindfulness
+- Combines cognitive-behavioural techniques with mindfulness

 - Useful for managing intense emotions and improving interpersonal relationships